Tayondw/ravenhood-checklist/RavenHood-Kanban-Cards.md

 - [ ] Discuss wireframing of RavenHood based off of User Stories, Feature List, and the layout of RobinHood
 - [ ] Create a Scrum Board detailing the flow of the project - discuss what the members of the group will be doing for the project, what can be contributed and how it will all come together (TO BE COMPLETED BY WEEK 19 - DAY 5)
 - [ ] Create a `.gitignore` that ignores `*.db`, `.env`, `build`, `__pycache__` - see attached .gitignore for examples and what they pertain to
 - [ ] Ensure there are more branches besides main.
-Branches to consider: `dev`, `auth-setup`, `login`, `sign-up`, `logout`, `get-session`, `validate-login-inputs`, `validate-signup-inputs`
+Branches to consider: `dev`, `auth-setup`, `login`, `sign-up`, `logout`, `get-session`, `validate-login-inputs`, `validate-signup-inputs`, `feature-1`, `feature-2`
 - [ ] Impose branch protection rules for each branch
+- [ ] Push to dev at the end of each day, discuss with teammates on what was completed and who completed what
+- [ ] Push to main ONLY when ready to test to Render

 ### Authentication Required

 All endpoints that require a current user to be logged in receive a standard authentication response.

-- [X] Authentication middleware responds with error status 401 when authentication is not provided
+- [ ] Authentication middleware responds with error status 401 when
+  authentication is not provided

 ### Authorization Required

 All endpoints that require a current user to have the correct role(s) or permission(s) receive a standard authorization response.

-- [X] Authorization middleware responds with error status 403 when an authenticated user does not have the correct role(s) or permission(s)
+- [ ] Authorization middleware responds with error status 403 when
+  an authenticated user does not have the correct role(s) or permission(s)

 ### Sign Up a User

 Creates a new user, logs them in as the current user, and returns the current user's information.

-- [X] New user exists in the database after request
+- [ ] New user exists in the database after request
-- [X] Successful response includes newly created `id`, `firstName`, `lastName`, and `email`
+- [ ] Successful response includes newly created `id`, `firstName`, `lastName`, and `email`
-- [X] Error response with status 500 is given when the specified email or username already exists
+- [ ] Error response with status 500 is given when the specified email or username already exists
-- [X] Error response with status 400 is given when body validations for the `email`, `firstName`, or `lastName` are violated
+- [ ] Error response with status 400 is given when body validations for the `email`, `firstName`, or `lastName` are violated

 ### Log In a User

 Logs in a current user with valid credentials and returns the current user's information.

-- [X] Successful response includes the user's `id`, `firstName`, `lastName`, and `email`
+- [ ] Successful response includes the user's `id`, `firstName`, `lastName`, and `email`
-- [X] Error response with status 401 is given when invalid credentials are given
+- [ ] Error response with status 401 is given when invalid credentials are given
-- [X] Error response with status 400 is given when body validations for the `email`, `firstName`, or `lastName` are violated
+- [ ] Error response with status 400 is given when body validations for the `email`, `firstName`, or `lastName` are violated

 ### Get the Current User

 Returns the information about the current user that is logged in.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Successful response includes the user's `id`, `firstName`, `lastName`, and `email`
+- [ ] Successful response includes the user's `id`, `firstName`, `lastName`, and `email`

-### Get all Groups
+### Get all Stocks

-Returns all groups.
+Returns all stocks.

-- [X] Seed data exists in the database for groups to be returned.
+- [ ] Seed data exists in the database for groups to be returned.
-- [X] Successful response includes each group in the database.
+- [ ] Successful response includes each group in the database.
-- [X] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, `numMembers`, and `previewImage`
+- [ ] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, `numMembers`, and `previewImage`

 ### Get all Groups joined or organized by the Current User

 Returns all the groups either created by the current user or those where the current user has a membership.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Successful response includes only groups created or joined by the current user
+- [ ] Successful response includes only groups created or joined by the current user
-- [X] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, `numMembers`, and `previewImage`
+- [ ] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, `numMembers`, and `previewImage`

 ### Get details of a Group from an id

 Returns the details of a group specified by its id.

-- [X] Successful response includes data only for the specified group
+- [ ] Successful response includes data only for the specified group
-- [X] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, and `numMembers`
+- [ ] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, `updatedAt`, and `numMembers`
-- [X] Group data returns associated data for `GroupImages`, an array of image data including the `id`, `url`, and `preview`
+- [ ] Group data returns associated data for `GroupImages`, an array of image data including the `id`, `url`, and `preview`
-- [X] Group data returns associated data for `Organizer`, including the `id`, `firstName`, and `lastName`
+- [ ] Group data returns associated data for `Organizer`, including the `id`, `firstName`, and `lastName`
-- [X] Error response with status 404 is given when a group does not exist with the provided `id`
+- [ ] Error response with status 404 is given when a group does not exist with the provided `id`

 ### Create a Group

 Creates and returns a new group.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] New group exists in the database after request
+- [ ] New group exists in the database after request
-- [X] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, and `updatedAt`
+- [ ] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, and `updatedAt`
-- [X] Error response with status 400 is given when body validations for the `name`, `about`, `type`, `private`, `city`, or `state` are violated
+- [ ] Error response with status 400 is given when body validations for the `name`, `about`, `type`, `private`, `city`, or `state` are violated

 ### Add an Image to a Group based on the Group's id

 Create and return a new image for a group specified by id.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Only the organizer of the group is authorized to add an image
+- [ ] Only the organizer of the group is authorized to add an image
-- [X] New image exists in the database after request
+- [ ] New image exists in the database after request
-- [X] Image data returned includes the `id`, `url`, and `preview`
+- [ ] Image data returned includes the `id`, `url`, and `preview`
-- [X] Error response with status 404 is given when a group does not exist with the provided `id`
+- [ ] Error response with status 404 is given when a group does not exist with the provided `id`

 ### Edit a Group

 Updates and returns an existing group.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Only the owner of the group is authorized to edit
+- [ ] Only the owner of the group is authorized to edit
-- [X] Group record is updated in the database after request
+- [ ] Group record is updated in the database after request
-- [X] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, and `updatedAt`
+- [ ] Group data returned includes the `id`, `organizerId`, `name`, `about`, `type`, `private`, `city`, `state`, `createdAt`, and `updatedAt`
-- [X] Error response with status 400 is given when body validations for the `name`, `about`, `type`, `private`, `city`, or `state` are violated
+- [ ] Error response with status 400 is given when body validations for the `name`, `about`, `type`, `private`, `city`, or `state` are violated
-- [X] Error response with status 404 is given when a group does not exist with the provided `id`
+- [ ] Error response with status 404 is given when a group does not exist with the provided `id`

 ### Delete a Group

 Deletes an existing group.

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Only the owner of the group is authorized to delete
+- [ ] Only the owner of the group is authorized to delete
-- [X] Group record is removed from the database after request
+- [ ] Group record is removed from the database after request
-- [X] Success response includes a `message` indicating a successful deletion
+- [ ] Success response includes a `message` indicating a successful deletion
-- [X] Error response with status 404 is given when a group does not exist with the provided `id`
+- [ ] Error response with status 404 is given when a group does not exist with the provided `id`

 ### Get all Venues for a Group specified by id

 Returns all venues for a group specified by its id.

-- [X] Seed data exists in the database for venues to be returned.
+- [ ] Seed data exists in the database for venues to be returned.
-- [X] Successful response includes each venue for a group in the database.
+- [ ] Successful response includes each venue for a group in the database.
-- [X] Venue data returned includes `id`, `groupId`, `address`, `city`, `state`, `lat`, and `lng`
+- [ ] Venue data returned includes `id`, `groupId`, `address`, `city`, `state`, `lat`, and `lng`

 ### Create a new Venue for a Group specified by its id

 Creates and returns a new venue for a group specified by its id

-- [X] An authenticated user is required for a successful response
+- [ ] An authenticated user is required for a successful response
-- [X] Only the owner of the group or a member of the group with a membership status of "co-host" is authorized to create a venue
+- [ ] Only the owner of the group or a member of the group with a membership status of "co-host" is authorized to create a venue
-- [X] New venue exists in the database after request
+- [ ] New venue exists in the database after request
-- [X] Venue data returned includes `id`, `groupId`, `address`, `city`, `state`, `lat`, and `lng`
+- [ ] Venue data returned includes `id`, `groupId`, `address`, `city`, `state`, `lat`, and `lng`
-- [X] Error response with status 404 is given when a group does not exist with the provided `id`
+- [ ] Error response with status 404 is given when a group does not exist with the provided `id`
-- [X] Error response with status 400 is given when body validations for the `address`, `city`, `state`, `lat`, or `lng` are violated
+- [ ] Error response with status 400 is given when body validations for the `address`, `city`, `state`, `lat`, or `lng` are violated

 ### Edit a Venue specified by its id